 and bleed the truth that i thirst for.

-Written by Simonne Elease Willis, a a budding poet aspiring to integrate her interests in literature, black intersectional issues, and nonprofit organizations.
+Simonne Elease Willis is a budding poet aspiring to integrate her interests in literature, Black intersectional issues, and nonprofit organizations.